 {\bf Positional distribution : } In Fig.~\ref{fig2} (a) main panel, we show the scaled positional distribution (beyond the peak value) for different $R$ values.
 Here, $P(z_0)$ denotes the peak value of the distribution.
-The distribution is obtained from averaging multiple independent experimental measurements, with $R_{avg}$ representing the average $R$ binned over a range of vesicle radii (see Fig.~\ref{fig2} (a) inset for full distribution).
-The experimental data fits quite well to the bi-exponential function $a_0exp(-z/\zeta_1) + (1-a_0)exp(-z/\zeta_2)$ (shown as dotted line in Fig.~\ref{fig2} (a)).
-As $R$ decreases we observe a slower decay.
+The distribution is obtained by averaging multiple independent experimental measurements, with $R_{avg}$ representing the average $R$ binned over a range of vesicle radii (see Fig.~\ref{fig2} (a) inset for a full distribution).
+The experimental data fits quite well to the bi-exponential function $a_0 e^{-z/\zeta_2}+(1-a_0)e^{-z/\zeta_1}$ (shown as dashed line in Fig.~\ref{fig2} (a)).
+As $R$ decreases, we observe a slower decay.
 The associated length scales $\zeta_1$, and $\zeta_2 $ are extracted and plotted as functions of $R$ in Fig.~\ref{fig2} (b).
-The short length scale $\zeta_1$ monotonically decreases with increase in $R$ before saturating.
-The long length scale $\zeta_2$, which is clearly evident for $R_{avg}=18 \mu m$ and $R_{avg}=14 \mu m$, remains fairly constant with increase in $R$ (Fig.~\ref{fig2} (b) inset).
+The short length scale $\zeta_1$ monotonically decreases with an increase $R$ before saturating.
+The long length scale $\zeta_2$, which is clearly evident for $R_{avg}=18 \mu$m and $R_{avg}=14 \mu$m, remains fairly constant with increasing $R$ (Fig.~\ref{fig2} (b) inset).

-To understand the experimental observations better, we perform molecular simulations in which the bacterium is modeled as an ABP.
+To better understand the experimental observations, we perform molecular simulations in which the bacterium is modeled as an ABP.
 The circular confinement is introduced as a reflecting boundary condition on the positional coordinates.
-For the sake of simplicity, we do not include hydrodynamics explicitly, as the hydrodynamic effects are considered to have weak influence on the affinity of ABP to the wall \cite{vladescu2014filling, elgeti2009self, drescher2011fluid, elgeti2013wall}.
+For simplicity, we do not include hydrodynamics explicitly, as hydrodynamic effects are considered to have a weak influence on the affinity of ABP to the wall \cite{vladescu2014filling, elgeti2009self, drescher2011fluid, elgeti2013wall}.